ghmeec/uqs/README.md

-# uqs
+# UQS
 Multipurpose we app for sharing "Search-based information".
-Information directly published from MS Excel sheets Written in Node.js and MongoDB, before make sure you have Node.js MongoDB in your machine.
+Information directly published from MS Excel sheets(Check my UQS Publisher Project for more infomation on publishing data).
+UQS is written in Node.js and MongoDB, before make sure you have Node.js MongoDB in your machine.

 ## Usage